FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 ..
 R10

 This will allow anybody to push to the repository, now.
-Primal can now push and his changes will appear in the central repository.
+John can now push and his changes will appear in the central repository.

 ..
 L11